Sumpfkraut/kex/README.md

 - the build folder contain the ready to use .dll and a autoload .lsp file for autocad
 - place the .dll and the .lsp file to a thrusted location (autocad options).
 - use the APPLOAD command and add the autoload.lsp into the content aera.
+- type KEX to start the pallete.

+- if you place the files on a different location than c:\vbnet remember to change the path in the .lsp file and in the KEX pallete options tab (export location).